sagemath/sagewiki_to_gh-2022-10-10/Days9Projects.md

         3. The coloring is minimal by inclusion.
 That is, if we delete any subset of vertices  of K_n (and any adjacent edges), then property 2 is violated - there will be at least one color class with one member.

  * ''Ignacio Rozada'': '''Python and PDE's.'''
 Solving and plotting numerical solutions to reaction-diffusion partial differential equations on growing domains; a comparison between scipy-matplotlib and matlab.

+ * ''Olesya Peshko'': '''Intensity-based Image Segmentation Tool''' A simple segmentation tool which shows regions of the image (represented by a 2D or 3D matrix of pixel/voxel intensity values) in different colours for easy visualization of the structures shown in the image.